BLCM/bl3mods/Apocalyptech/README.md

   given to enemies in Mayhem modes.
 Conflicts with Mayhem Level Cheats.
 - **Disable Mayhem Modifiers** - A collection of mods to individually disable each Mayhem Modifier, so you can choose which ones you want to show up.
-- **Mayhem Level Cheats** - Hardcodes Easy+Easy+Hard modifiers at all mayhem levels, and sets a flat enemy scaling across all levels as well.
-Conflicts with Decreased Mayhem Enemy Scaling.
 - **Mayhem Modifier Nerfs** - Nerfs for various Mayhem modifiers that I wanted to be less difficult.
 - **No Mayhem Drop Scaling** - Ordinarily, higher mayhem levels makes drop quality